PR-142: Monthly Medicaid Patient Liability Amount

 How to Prevent PR-142

-- Collect the patient's liability amount at the time of service when possible to avoid post-service collection challenges
+- Collect patient liability amounts at the point of service when possible

 Also Filed As